+DATE: TERM:

+Studen t: tudant'a signatura PID

+e of program status, from the Ph.D. program to the: tudent's signature □ Plan A (Thesis) M □ Plan B (Coursewo - Chemistry

+leason for Change:

-DATE: TERM: Student: udent's signature PID Change of program status, from the Ph.D. program to the: □ Plan A (Thesis) M □ Plan B (Coursewo • Chemistry Changing degree programs must be approved by your Ph.D.
-G uidance Committee: Advisor Signature and date Second Reader Signature and Date Signature and Date Signature and Date List all of the courses that you have taken, the term in which Signature and Date hey were taken, and all of the courses you intend to take.
-COURSE # TERM # CREDITS t credits required for an M.S. degree: 30 Plan A: Minimum # of research credits required: 8 Maximum # of research credits allowed: 15 CEM 899 credits must be used instead of CEM 999.
+Changii ng degree programs must be approved by your Ph.D.
+G Guidance Committee:

+Ā dvisor Signature and date

+S econd Reader Signature and Date

+Signature and Date

+Signature and Date

+ist all a of the courses that you have taken, the term in which Signature and Date

+ere taken, and all of the courses you intend to take.
+COURSE # TERM # CREDITS

+t credit ts required for an M.S. degree: 30

+Plan A: Minimum # of research credits required: 8 Maximum # of research credits allowed: 15 CEM 899 credits must be used instead of CEM 999.
 CEM 999 credits can be converted to CEM 899.

 Plan B: Research credits aren't needed, but CEM 890 can be used.
 Your Advisor must submit a grade for this.

 Be sure to list research credits as CEM 899 or CEM 890.

-CEM 999 credits cannot be converted to CEM 890 credits.
-Please indicate the # of CEM 999 credits to be converted to CEM 899 credits: Approval of the proposed M.S. program as listed here by the members of the M.S.
-Guidance Committee: L Total: 30 Advisor Signature and date Program Date
+CEM 99 99 credits cannot be converted to CEM 890 credits.

+indicate the # of CEM 999 credits to verted to CEM 899 credits:

+al of the proposed M.S. program as listed here by the ers of the M.S.
+Guidance Committee:

+Total: 30

+Ā dvisor Signature and date

+Signature and Date

+Signature and Date

+Signature and Date

+Associate Chair for the Graduat - Due Date